 In recent years, economic and political factors have become much more closely intertwined.
 The forces at work are larger than any single country or company, so even carrying out thorough economic research and due diligence will not be enough to give you the full picture.
 To avoid potentially costly decisions, it pays to seek out intelligence that will help you anticipate major events, in order to hedge or benefit from emerging global and regional risks.

-Our political analysts operate in ways that are proven to provide the best insights over time.
+Our political analysts are based either in London or in the emerging countries that they cover.
 Being based in-country allows our team to ascertain how policy is set to change on a day-to-day basis.
-Our analysts do not only stick to the metropolitan and financial centres, but also travel to outlying regions to gain a better overall perspective on state politics, regional economies, industrial practices and how policy is affecting economic outcomes.
+Our analysts do not only stick to the metropolitan and financial centres but also travel to outlying regions to gain a better overall perspective on state politics, regional economies, industrial practices and how policy is affecting economic outcomes.

-Analysts may be embedded within the culture of the country they are reporting on, but will also have an outsider’s judgement – helping them to challenge perceptions and see beyond the obvious.
-They will put themselves in the shoes of the policy-makers, taking into account the effects of vested interests, societal pressures and practicality on how and when policy is implemented.
+Our emerging markets analysts may be embedded within the culture of the country they are monitoring, but will also have an outsider’s judgement – helping them to challenge perceptions and see beyond the obvious.
+They will put themselves in the shoes of the policy-makers, taking into account the effects of vested interests, societal pressures and the practicality of how and when policy is implemented.

 This allows us to formulate a more nuanced picture of how any given administration is likely to act over time, how its actions may have an impact on other economies and how it will react to both internal and external shocks.
 In addition, every high-conviction view is tested by our panel of senior analysts before being put into circulation, ensuring that each recommendation is backed up by rigorous discussion.